 Whether you’re currently struggling with an addiction, care about an addict or simply want to know more about what’s being done to deal with the opioid crisis, chances are good you’ve heard about methadone clinics.

-In the United States, an estimated 350,000 people receive daily methadone doses from one of the 1460 or so federally regulated methadone clinics.
+In the United States, an estimated 350,000 people receive daily methadone doses from one of the 1,460 federally-regulated methadone clinics.
 In spite of the increased adoption of methadone as a treatment for addiction and the ever-growing opioid death rate in America, methadone clinics continue to be the target of protests and debates over the belief that methadone clinics are simply government-approved drug dealers.

 What Is Methadone?

-Methadone is a long-acting synthetic opioid analgesic (pain reliever) drug that is used to treat severe pain, such as in patients with advanced forms of cancer.
-It’s also widely used to treat opioid addiction thanks to the fact that when taken at the right dose, methadone is highly effective in reducing cravings and withdrawal symptoms among people who are addicted to fentanyl, heroin, hydromorphone, and oxycodone.
+Methadone is a long-acting synthetic opioid analgesic that’s used to treat severe pain, for example, for patients with advanced forms of cancer.
+It’s also widely used to treat opioid addiction; in the right dose, methadone is highly effective in reducing cravings and withdrawal symptoms among people who are addicted to fentanyl, heroin, hydromorphone and oxycodone.

-Unlike opioid drugs, methadone use does not produce the typical “high” that opioids do.
-Following the initial induction period, patients who take methadone under medical supervision typically report that they feel normal.
+Unlike opioid drugs, methadone doesn’t produce the typical high that opioids do.
+Following the initial induction period, patients who receive methadone under medical supervision typically report that they feel normal.
 Because methadone has a much longer half-life than opioids, patients usually take a dose once daily.

-Methadone was developed in the late 1930s by German chemists who were searching for a powerful, nonaddictive painkiller that could be used as an alternative to morphine.
-First named Hochst-10820, methadone was successfully used to reduce heroin withdrawal symptoms among WWII soldiers in the United Kingdom during the 1940s, and it became legal as a prescription medication in the U.S. in 1947.
+Methadone was developed in the late 1930s by German chemists who were searching for a powerful nonaddictive painkiller that could be used as an alternative to morphine.
+First named Hochst-10820, methadone was successfully used to reduce heroin withdrawal symptoms among WWII soldiers in the United Kingdom during the 1940s, and it became legal as a prescription medication in the United States in 1947.

 The Effects of Methadone

-While methadone is chemically similar to addictive opioids like heroin and morphine, the effects it has on users is significantly different.
+While methadone is chemically similar to addictive opioids such as heroin and morphine, the effects it has on users are significantly different.

 When prescribed by a licensed addiction specialist and taken in the proper dose, methadone tends to produce few side effects; however, users may feel uncomfortable during the first week or so of their methadone treatment.
-Symptoms like light-headedness, nausea, constipation, and diarrhea are relatively common; however, the intensity of these symptoms is significantly milder than patients with OUD would experience if they went “cold turkey” off all forms of opioids.
+Symptoms like light-headedness, nausea, constipation and diarrhea are relatively common, but the intensity of these symptoms is significantly milder than patients with OUD would experience if they went “cold turkey” off all forms of opioids.

 Methadone and Addiction Treatment